Travel & conservation company, since 1991

 What you can do to protect species in the event of fire:

-What Barnard encourages people to do in the Cape Town suburbs is to plant more locally indigenous water bearing and flowering species for the long term.
-Only if they are not able to, and only in the short term, should people provide nectar bottles and feeders for birds, making sure not to provide artificial sweeteners of any kind, including xylitol, because they can kill sugarbirds.
+In the Cape Town suburbs, Barnard encourages people to plant more locally indigenous water-bearing and flowering species for the long term.
+Only if they cannot, and only in the short term, should people provide nectar bottles and feeders for birds, making sure not to provide artificial sweeteners of any kind, including xylitol, because they can kill sugarbirds.

-West says we can do things to help in the event of fire by focusing on protecting the natural system, such as stopping the encroachment of houses into the fynbos, and stopping the propagation of alien vegetation that adds significant fuel to the fire and risks it running completely out of control.
+West says we can help in the event of a fire by protecting the natural system, such as stopping the encroachment of houses into the fynbos and stopping the propagation of alien vegetation that adds significant fuel to the fire and risks it running completely out of control.

 Young volunteers clean up glass newly exposed by the fire on Silvermine. ©Anton Crone